Amazon Faves

 Beaches at the Costa Maya Cruise Port

-Playa Mahahual is the closest beach to the Costa Maya cruise port, about 2 miles away, and because of its proximity to the port, most of the “beach break” excursions are located here, like this one, which provides an all-inclusive experience.
+Playa Mahahual is the closest beach to the Costa Maya cruise port, about 2 miles away, and because of its proximity to the port, most of the “beach break” excursions sold by the cruise lines will be located here.
+If you want a free beach day, simply take a taxi here, rent a lounger and umbrella from one of the many locals renting them (or not), and enjoy!

 Exploring Mahahual